Campaign finances: 2025 Calgary General Election

 - corporations other than a prohibited organization

-You, or your representative, are responsible for informing prospective contributors of rules contributing to a municipal election campaign.
+You, or your representative, are responsible for informing prospective contributors about the rules for contributing to a municipal election campaign.
 Contributors are responsible for ensuring that they are eligible and do not exceed their maximum per year.

 Who cannot contribute?